What are the aims of this leaflet?

 Rarely, if the condition is severe, a short course of steroids by mouth may be prescribed.

 No. There have been no reports of the baby being affected.

 Is normal delivery possible?

 Yes.
-Caesarean section is not required.
+Caesarean section is not required for this condition.

 Can women with PEP still breastfeed?

 Yes.
 Breastfeeding does not appear to affect PEP.
 It is safe to breast feed your baby even if you are taking steroid tablets as only a tiny amount of steroid gets into breast milk.